flancian/garden/distributed press.md

 				- schemas
 				- distribution protocol
 				- aggregator censorship
-			- what happens when your computer
+			- what happens when your computer ends up hosting hate speech?
+				-